usernew20/lampscan/README.md

 ## Roadmap

 - **Further Enhancements**: Continue improving error handling and expanding the script library with additional Nmap scripts for new and emerging threats.
+- **Advanced Reporting**: Incorporate trend analysis, real-time alerts, and integration with external tools in future versions.

 ## Contributing